 If the squatter doesn’t move out after the notice period is over, you can go ahead and file their eviction in court.
 The squatter will have an opportunity to present their defense in court during the hearing.
 Generally, though, without any legal paperwork, the squatter will have almost nil chances of winning the case.

-After a successful ruling, the sheriff is the only person mandated to carry out a physical eviction.
-In other words, you must not try to self-evict the squatter in any way.
+After a successful ruling, the sheriff is the only person mandated by law to carry out a physical eviction.
+In other words, you must not try to self-evict the squatter in any way, because it goes against the law.
 Turning off their utilities, changing locks or using any other “self-help” eviction tactics is illegal.

 The Bottom Line

 At Pro X Property Management LLC, we’re well versed in Missouri squatters laws.
 Our goal is to help property owners achieve peace of mind by helping them keep their properties occupied by qualified tenants.
 Get in touch with us to learn more!